relocke/wasm-secp256k1/README.md

 3. Private key generation

-It is currently being employed in an isomorphic environment for [ReLocke/SmartQL-signature](https://github.com/relocke/SmartQL-Signature).
+It is currently being employed in an [isomorphic JS](https://en.wikipedia.org/wiki/Isomorphic_JavaScript) environment for [ReLocke/SmartQL-signature](https://github.com/relocke/SmartQL-Signature).

 ### About